dirkakrid/hr_/README.md

 The original version can be found in  (https://github.com/LuRsT/hr).<br/>
 It's elder brother can be found in (https://github.com/euangoddard/hr.py).

-Added a feature: Add "TASK_NAME" in the horizontal rule, to keep you focussed on the task which you intended to perform.
+Add "TASK_NAME" in the horizontal rule, to keep you aware....

 ## Setup